Colby Woodland Garden

 History, tourist information, and nearby accommodation

-Colby Lodge was built from 1802, and though there may have been a garden around the house in the early 19th century, the gardens we see today really began afte the property was purchased in 1873 by Samuel Kay, a wealthy pharmacist from Stockport.
+Colby Lodge was built from 1802, and though there may have been a garden around the house in the early 19th century, the gardens we see today really began after Samuel Kay, a wealthy pharmacist from Stockport, purchased the property in 1873.
 Kay only used the house as a holiday home, but he began to lay out and develop some of the main garden features.
-Later Kay owners added water features, extended the woodland area, and built the summer house in West Wood.
+Later Kay owners added water features, extended the woodland area, and built a summerhouse in West Wood.

-A network of trails lead through woodlands around the Lodge.
+Below the walled garden a network of trails leads through woodlands around the Lodge.
 One trail leads up to the Summer House, where you can get wonderful views over Carmarthen Bay on a clear day.
-The acidic soil at Colby means that magnolias, Japanese maples, and camelias flourish in the woodland areas.
+The acidic soil at Colby means that magnolias, Japanese maples, and camellias flourish in the woodland areas.

 About Colby Woodland Garden

-Address: Colby Lodge, Amroth, Narbeth, Pembrokeshire, Wales, SA67 8PP
+Address: Colby Lodge, Amroth, Pembrokeshire, Wales, SA67 8PP

 Attraction Type: Garden